Everything You Need to Know About Family-Based Treatment (FBT)

 Doesn’t My Child Need Also Need to See an Individual Therapist?

 Not necessarily!
 As a primarily behavioral treatment, FBT initially focuses on rescuing a malnourished brain, and then on eliminating symptoms.
 Both medical providers unfamiliar with FBT and treatment centers that insist on having complete teams may pressure families to add an individual therapist.
 This is not always desirable.
-In FBT, less can be more; the work of the parents can be undermined by an individual therapist who either does not believe in or support FBT.
+In FBT, less can be more; an individual therapist who either does not believe in or support FBT can potentially undermine parents’ authority.
 In one case series of families with “failed FBT” several families pivoted to individual therapy and the teens later admitted that “they had asked for individual treatment as a deliberate strategy to exclude their parents because they knew it would mean that there would be less pressure for weight gain and more chances of avoiding stress and conflicts around the challenges related to their eating behavior.”

 A return to healthier eating behaviors and stabilization of weight often relieves many of the eating disorder-and related symptoms including anxiety and depression.
 Additionally, research shows that at least in the case of bulimia nervosa, no additional therapy may be needed.
 If indicated, you can always add it later and you may avoid spending money on unnecessary services and treatment.
 Sometimes patients may benefit from specific adjunctive therapies.